tinymce/tinymce-docs/_includes/configuration/paste-tab-spaces.md

 {% endif %}
 ### `paste_tab_spaces`

 This option controls how many spaces are used to represent a tab character in HTML when pasting plain text content.
-This option by default will cause the {{pluginname}} plugin to convert each tab character into 4 sequential spaces.
+By default, the {{pluginname}} plugin will convert each tab character into 4 sequential space characters.

 {{site.requires_5_4v}}